Agent Harness Engineering: Why Architecture Matters More Than the Model

 Repeats per session – one feature, one commit

 Every Coding Agent begins its session with a strict protocol: read the progress file and Git logs, start the dev server, test basic functionality, then implement a single feature and verify it end-to-end.
-Finally: a Git commit with a descriptive message and a progress update.
+Finally, it makes a Git commit with a descriptive message and updates the progress file.

 The Five Pillars of a Harness